ruizhideng/wgs_pipeline/README.md

 # This pipeline used to call variants, no biological duplication.
-Two main parts: generate BAM files, calling variants
+Two main parts: generating BAM files, calling variants
 # Please strictly follow my steps and samples naming
 # 1. Command-line argument is work_dir